ludokng/vim-odyssey/README.md

 Add the following to the `./vimrc` file.

-  + If 256-colors are required, the following lines must be used:
+  + For GUI versions of Vim:

     ```vim
+    colorscheme odyssey
+    ```

+  + For terminals that support true color, if 24-bits colors are required, the following lines must be used:

+    ```vim
     set termguicolors
     colorscheme odyssey
     ```

-  + If 24-bits colors are required, the following lines must be used:
+  + For terminals that support 256-colors, if 8-bits colors are required, the following lines must be used:

     ```vim
     set t_Co=256